 Pour Keto Sweetened Condensed Milk into fat bomb molds (click here for my favorite mold) and stick them in the freezer.
 About two hours later, you’ll have sweet and tasty fat bombs!

-Important Notes about the Nutrition Facts for this Recipe
+Important Notes about the Nutrition Facts for Low Carb Condensed Milk

 First, although many heavy whipping cream nutrition labels state 0g carbs, there are actually 0.4g carbs per tablespoon.
 Manufacturers can get away with this because of labeling laws. 🙁 This isn’t a huge deal when you use a small amount, but this recipe uses 2 cups of heavy whipping cream.